 As noted above the constant exposure to the elements can reduce the lifespan of your perforated decal.
 Nonetheless, even in the harshest of climates we’ve typically seen the decals last several years.

 Perforated decals are typically not used for vinyl lettering or individually cut letters.
-If you are interested in this type of window decal please contact us for pricing and availability as this product isn’t currently listed on our website.
+If you are interested in this type of window decal please visit our vinyl lettering product page.

-Perforated window decals can technically be either halo cut or contour cut.
-Halo cut means that your decal would be cut to shape with a small border left around the perimeter of the decal.
-Contour cut is the exact same thing but will not retain a small border.
+Perforated window decals can technically be either cut custom with boarder (previously known as or somethimes referred to as halo cut) or custom cut (previously known as contour cut).
+"Custom With Boarder" means that your decal would be cut to shape with a small border left around the perimeter of the decal.
+"Custom" is the exact same thing but will not retain a small border.

-While these cut to shape choices are technically possible to do, they aren’t typically necessary.
+While these cut-to-shape choices are technically possible to do, they aren’t typically necessary.
 The vast majority of those ordering perforated window decals simply fill the entire window with the decal and rely on the micropunctures for transparency.
-If you are still interested in a cut to shape perforated window decal you may do so by selecting one of our cut options.
+If you are still interested in a cut to shape perforated window decal you may do so by selecting one of our shape options.

 Our printers are large format printers that are capable of printing billboards and even signs much larger than that.
 While this means that we are able to print fairly big signs it also limits how small we can print our signs.
 Big printers trying to print incredibly small window decals simply do not result in a good looking decal.
 The minimum and maximum sizes of our perforated window decals are listed below.
 If your specifications fall outside these areas please contact us and we’ll see if there is any way to get you your decal printed at the size required.The minimum size of our perforated window decals is 6”x6”.

 The maximum size of our perforated window decals is 53”x11998”. :) In other words, assuming at least one of your dimensions is under 53” then we can print your decal!